 ¿Te casarás conmigo?
 (Will you marry me?)

 ¿Quieres que suba el volumen?
-(Do you want me turn up the volume?)
+(Do you want me to turn up the volume?)

 El volumen está bien.
 Lo suficiente.
 (The volume is fine.
 It’s enough.)

-When something is so completely wrong you cannot even consider it, use this expression.
+Use this expression when something is so completely wrong you cannot even consider it.
 It is often followed by que to mean “there is no way that…”

 Las películas de Walt Disney son mejores que las de Don Bluth.
 (Walt Disney’s movies are better than Don Bluth’s.)